 Is Cutting Off Sago Flowers Necessary?

-Leaving the sago flowers shouldn’t be a problem.
+No leaving the sago flowers alone shouldn’t be a problem.
 But, most growers keep the sago palms for their neat appearance, and the cone-shaped flower head may detract from that.
 Also, it doesn’t add any particular benefit to the plant.

 Our Best Tips For Cutting Off Sago Flowers